dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 ### Week Six:

 *Readings*
-- *Jenkins, H. (2006).
-Experts from 'Matt Hills interviews Henry Jenkins' in Fans, bloggers, and gamers: exploring participatory culture.*
+- Jenkins, H. (2006).
+Experts from 'Matt Hills interviews Henry Jenkins' in Fans, bloggers, and gamers: exploring participatory culture.
-- *Turner, Christopher Lindsay.
+- Turner, Christopher Lindsay.
 2011.
 "Making Native Space: Cultural Politics, Historical Narrative, and Community Curation at the National Museum of the American Indian."
-Practicing Anthropology 33 (2): 40–44.*
+Practicing Anthropology 33 (2): 40–44.

 As you start working on your annotated bibliography, think about the ways you can contetxualize your research interests to any theories discussed so far.
 Keep in mind that your annotated bibliography is a starting point for your final paper.
 For this week's discussion post,

-### Week Seven:
+### Week Seven (Assignment 2):

 Annotated bibliography